-Every modern household needs broadband, but this everyday essential isn’t always cheap.
-If you’re operating on a tight budget, finding the best broadband deal can be the difference between great value for money and paying over the odds.
+Broadband is an essential service in every modern home, but like any utility, costs vary according to your choice of provider and package.
+For households operating on a tight budget, finding the best broadband deal may be the difference between great value for money or paying over the odds.

 ADSL broadband at an average speed of 10Mbps

 £1.50 worth of domestic or international call time